If You Like

 Chengdu.
 The spiciest city in China is also as flat as a Ping-Pong table, which makes it one of our favorites for exploring by bike.

 Much has been written about the cuisine of China, and for a very good reason—it's some of the best (and most varied) on the planet.
-Most visitors will be happy to stick with well-known dishes such as Peking duck or kung pao chicken, but for those who want a culinary walk on the wild side, might we suggest a few less well-known regional favorites?
+Most visitors will be happy to stick with such well-known dishes as Peking duck or kung pao chicken, but for those who want a culinary walk on the wild side, might we suggest a few less well-known regional favorites?

 Yak-Butter Tea, Yunnan, Tibet.
 This beverage is ubiquitous throughout both Tibet and the higher mountain regions of Yunnan Province.
 Thick and tangy, the main ingredients of yak butter tea are yak butter, tea, and salt.
 Though its adherents drink it by the gallon, considering it delicious and healthy, unsuspecting imbibers have likened its flavor to melted blue cheese, or even wood polish.